fenago/python-journey/md/Lab_10.md

-Working with files involves one of two things: basic I/O (described in [chapter
-13],
-*"*Reading and writing files") and working with the filesystem (for example, naming, creating, moving, or referring to files), which is a bit tricky, because different operating systems have different filesystem conventions.
+Working with files involves one of two things: basic I/O "Reading and writing files" and working with the filesystem (for example, naming, creating, moving, or referring to files), which is a bit tricky, because different operating systems have different filesystem conventions.